Nutrition & Dietician Counselling

 What does all this really mean when it comes to choosing a health care provider to help you with food and nutrition?
 When you choose to work with an RD, you know exactly what you’re getting.
 Registered Dietitians are regulated health professionals just like doctors, pharmacists and nurses.
 They belong to a professional college that provides the license to practice and protects the public by making sure all practicing RDs are up to date on their education and training.

-Registered Dietitians Practice “Whole-istic” Health Care
+Registered Dietitians Practice “Whole-Istic” Health Care

 Nowadays many people are looking for a more natural and holistic approach to health care, so it makes sense that if you value this type of care you might go looking for and choose to work with a practitioner such as a holistic nutritionist.
 Just because the word holistic isn’t part of a dietitian’s official title doesn’t mean we don’t practice in this way.